ignaciotb/UWExploration/README.md

 ### Simulate AUV missions based on existing bathymetry
 Use the bathymetric map constructed previously and an AUV with an MBES simulation to create your own missions.
 Modify the launch file 'auv_exploration.launch' under the auv_model package: change the parameter `mode = sim`

+After launching the system, click on the black screen that pops up and use the following commands to navigate the simulated AUV:
+- w/s forwards/backward throtle
+- right/left keys: steering
+- up/down keys: inclination